ClickHouse/ClickHouse/docs/en/interfaces/mysql.md

 ## Enabling the MySQL Interface On Self-managed ClickHouse

 Add the [mysql_port](../operations/server-configuration-parameters/settings.md#server_configuration_parameters-mysql_port) setting to your server's configuration file.
-For example, you could define the port in a new XML file in your `config.d` folder:
+For example, you could define the port in a new XML file in your `config.d/` [folder](../operations/configuration-files):

 ``` xml
 <clickhouse>